 Unfortunately, medical expenses pile up quickly in these cases.

-A Virginia truck accident attorney can help you recover the compensation you deserve for your injuries and other damages.
+A Richmond truck accident attorney can help you recover the compensation you deserve for your injuries and other damages.
 Contact us today for a free consultation.

 Semi-Truck Accidents in Virginia

-Virginia traffic statistics indicate that 2,484 traffic collisions involving large trucks occurred in 2019.
-Forty-eight of the accidents involving large trucks resulted in a fatality.
+Virginia traffic statistics indicate that 2,847 traffic collisions involving large trucks occurred in 2023.
+Forty-nine of the accidents involving large trucks resulted in a fatality.

 The majority of Virginia’s large truck collisions occurred in Fairfax County.